James6xie/fm-orchestrator/README.rst

         ...
     }

-"id" is the ID of the task. "state" refers to the orchestrator module build state and might be one of "init", "wait", "build", "done", "failed" or "ready". "tasks" is a dictionary of information about the individual component builds including their IDs in the backend buildsystem, their state, a reason for their state, and the NVR (if known).
+"id" is the ID of the task. "state" refers to the MBS module build state and might be one of "init", "wait", "build", "done", "failed" or "ready". "tasks" is a dictionary of information about the individual component builds including their IDs in the backend buildsystem, their state, a reason for their state, and the NVR (if known).

 By adding ``?verbose=1`` to the request, additional detailed information about the module can be obtained.